Adamm00/IPSet_ASUS/README.md

 | `firewall debug backup` | Create a dated restore point. |
 | `firewall debug info` | Show configuration and integrity diagnostics. |

-The [user guide](docs/user-guide.md) covers the full command reference, settings, imports, temporary bans, whitelists, backups and troubleshooting.
+Start with the [user guide](docs/README.md) for setup and everyday tasks, or open the [command reference](docs/user-guide.md) for every CLI option and detailed operating notes.

 ## Understanding your results